dhparker-pixel/fuzzy-couscous/README.md

 # fuzzy-couscous
-A carousel for CHCI@VT / Fall 2025
+An image carousel for CHCI@VT / Fall 2025